Autism In Boys vs. Girls

 Conclusion

 Autism is a complex and diverse neurodevelopmental disorder that affects individuals across genders, ethnicities, and socioeconomic backgrounds.
-Understanding the prevalence differences between boys and girls is essential for improving diagnosis, support, and interventions for individuals on the autism spectrum.
+Understanding the prevalence difference between boys and girls is essential for improving diagnosis, support, and interventions for individuals on the autism spectrum.
 The gender gap in autism highlights the need for increased awareness, research, and improved diagnostic tools that can accurately identify autism in both boys and girls.

 By addressing diagnostic bias, further researching genetic and biological factors, considering social and environmental influences, promoting gender-inclusive research and diagnostic tools, we can work towards a more comprehensive understanding of autism in both genders.
 Early intervention is crucial in supporting individuals with autism to develop essential skills and abilities that promote their independence.